How to Make Irish Coffee Two Ways

 - Tips and How To's

-This drink dates as far back as the 1940s, when a plane full of American passengers was forced to land in Ireland on its way to New York.
-Cold and bitter, the passengers needed something to keep warm and perk up their moods.
+Irish coffee allegedly dates as far back as the 1940s, when a plane full of American passengers was forced to land in Ireland on its way to New York.
+It was bitterly cold, and the passengers needed something to keep them warm and perk up their moods.
 That's when Joseph Sheridan, the chef at the airport, invented one of the most popular hot drinks of today.
-He served a mixture of coffee, whiskey and other ingredients to the passengers and immediately won them over.
-When one asked if he was drinking Brazilian coffee, Sheridan corrected him and told him it was "Irish" coffee, and the name stuck with it every since.
+He served a mixture of coffee, whiskey, and other ingredients to the passengers, and immediately won them over.
+When one asked if he was drinking Brazilian coffee, Sheridan corrected him and told him it was "Irish" coffee, and the name has stuck ever since.

 Now that you're all caught up, here are two ways to master the art of the beverage.

 Classic Irish Coffee